If you’re wondering if you can sell your house in the middle of a divorce, discover answers and options below.

-Consider the question of whether to sell your house.
+Consider the question of whether to sell your house during a divorce.
 If you applied for a mortgage with a dual income and are now down to one, the payments can be unsustainable on their own, and there are lots of other costs to factor in throughout the divorce proceedings.

-With so much upheaval during a divorce, keeping the marital property can be logistically and emotionally easier.
+With so much upheaval during a divorce, to sell the house can be overwhelming.
+Keeping it can be logistically and emotionally easier.
 Unfortunately, that usually means that the person who keeps the house may have to refinance in their name.
 The second option is for the other person to agree to pay their part of the mortgage as part of spousal support.

 If you do decide to refinance the mortgage in your name, you’ll have to qualify for the loan by yourself.
 Lenders can legally count spousal support as income, but they might be reluctant to do so if the divorce is still pending.
 Most of the time, lenders want a six-month history of on-time alimony payments for those payments to count as income.

-If you can’t afford to refinance on your solo income alone, a home sale might be your only choice.
+If you can’t afford to refinance on your solo income alone during a divorce, to sell the house might be your only choice.
 If you can, and you sign a new mortgage, you’ll probably also need to buy out their share.

 Can You Afford to Buy Them Out?

-A refinanced mortgage doesn't change whose name is on the title.
-If you want to keep the marital asset, you may need to buy out your spouse's share of the real property, either by adjusting the allocation of other assets or by paying cash..
+A refinanced mortgage doesn’t change whose name is on the title.
+If you want to keep the house instead of sell during a divorce, you may need to buy out your spouse’s share of the real property, either by adjusting the allocation of other assets or by paying cash.